Traveling to London for the First Time: Tips & Tricks for Your Visit

 • Don’t forget your travel adapter.
 UK uses Type G plugs, which are very different from other European countries, or the US.

 • You’ll be walking a lot, so wear comfortable shoes.
 Nowadays, Europeans wear sneakers in the cities too, and London is no exception.
-However, we tend to wear more fashionable sneakers (something like this), not the ones you wear when playing tennis… However, some places in London still throw upon (and some doormen give you ‘the look’ or even refuse entry) if your clothing and/or footwear looks too casual…
+However, we tend to wear more fashionable sneakers (something like this), not the ones you wear when playing tennis… Some places in London still throw upon (and some doormen give you ‘the look’ or even refuse entry) if your clothing and/or footwear looks too casual…

 • Look right(!) when crossing a street in London.
 Yes, right, because they do drive on the other side of the road in Britain.
 If this is your first trip to the UK, it might take some getting used to.
 So be careful!